Call The Office

 Dental emergencies should be dealt with immediately.
 Call your Norlane dentist immediately if you experience any of the abovementioned problems.

 Time is of the essence in any emergency, and contacting us for advice and/or treatment is imperative!
-Our experienced and skilled dentists and our friendly staff know how to respond to any dental emergency.
+Our experienced and skilled emergency dentists in Norlane Geelong and our friendly staff know how to respond to any dental emergency.

 - Rinse mouth with lukewarm water